Undergraduate major: geoscience (BA, BS)

 The earth and environmental sciences curriculum provides students with hands-on experience analyzing rocks, minerals, fossils, soils, and waters, generally in a small classroom setting.
 Much of this experience is obtained in laboratory and field courses.
 Field courses include travel to other states or countries to view Earth's materials and fossils in the context of their natural surroundings.

-The department offers a variety of courses appropriate for nonmajors, including several approved for the Natural Sciences requirement of the General Education Program; see "Courses for Nonmajors" below.
+The department offers a variety of courses appropriate for nonmajors, including several approved for the Natural Sciences requirement of the GE CLAS Core; see "Courses for Nonmajors" below.

 Courses for Nonmajors

-Each year more than 1,800 students enroll in Department of Earth and Environmental Sciences introductory courses that are approved for General Education; look for courses with the prefix EES under "Natural Sciences" in the General Education Program section of the Catalog.
+Each year more than 1,800 students enroll in Department of Earth and Environmental Sciences introductory courses that are approved for GE CLAS Core; look for courses with the prefix EES under "Natural Sciences" in the GE CLAS Core section of the catalog.

 The department also offers the following upper-level courses with few or no prerequisites.